Introduction

 A to C

-Access Casework Officer (ACWO or ACO) – act as the first point of contact for headteachers, Governors, Clerks, other professionals, parents and pupils for advice on the processes for excluding pupils from the school and seeking alternatives to exclusion.
+Access Casework Officer (ACWO or ACO) – gives advice to schools and families about excluding pupils from the school and finding other options.
 This includes the graduated response and training.
-The ACWO also prepare the local authority responses to School Governors Disciplinary Committees (GDC) and Independent Review Panels and prepare and deliver statutory cases to partnership boards.
+Prepares the local authority responses to School Governors Disciplinary Committees (GDC) and Independent Review Panels, and statutory cases to partnership boards.

-Art Therapist – uses art as a medium to express and communicate to address emotional issues which may be confusing and distressing.
+Art Therapist – uses art to help children express feelings and deal with emotional difficulties.
 They need to be registered with the Health and Care Professionals Council.

 Assessment and Reviewing Officer (ARO) – coordinates the statutory needs assessment process and Education Health and Care plans.
 More detail in the educational professionals section.

-Attorney – helps you make decisions or to make decisions on your behalf, called Power of Attorney.
-This gives you more control over what happens to you if you have an accident or an illness and cannot make your own decisions (you ‘lack mental capacity’).
-Any decision made by the attorney must be made in your best interests.
+Attorney – a person you choose to make decisions for you if you cannot.
+They must act in your best interests.
 They need to be registered with the Office of the Public Guardian.

-Audiologist – tests hearing, advises on hearing care and where necessary supplies and fits hearing aids and other communication devices.
+Audiologist – tests hearing and provides hearing aids or other communication support.

 Bus buddy – see Independent Travel Trainer

-Care assistants or care workers – support people who have difficulties with daily activities.
-They may help with personal care such as washing or dressing, or with household tasks such as laundry and shopping.
+Care assistants or care workers – helps with daily tasks like washing, dressing, shopping or cooking.
 If you qualify for direct payments you may be able to use these to employ your own care assistant, which is often known as a personal assistant.

 Chiropodist – see a podiatrist

-Clinical pharmacists – manage repeat prescriptions and changes to prescriptions after hospital assessments, found in some GP practices.
+Clinical pharmacists – helps manage repeat prescriptions and changes to prescriptions after hospital assessments.
+In some GP practices.

 Clinical psychologists – assess and help with children’s psychological functioning, emotional wellbeing and development.